horizon-research/hvs_vr_encoding/Readme.md

 (2) In PYNQ, run [board_demo.ipynb](fpga/host_setting.ipynb).
 You should see the video output on the display.

 (3) You should see output on the display now.
-Don't forget to close HDMI before ending the demo.
+Don't forget to run the `hdmi_close` block in the PYNQ notebook before ending the demo.

 ## 5. Performance Measurement

 ### Variants:
 - CPU : Parrallelized Numpy, Pytorch-CPU implementation.
-- GPU : Cupy, Pytorch-GPU, or Numba Cuda implementation.
+- GPU : a combination of Cupy, Pytorch-GPU, or Numba implementations, whichever is faster.
 - GPU + FPGA: Offload color_optimizer, Lens correction, and Display_rendering to FPGA.

 ### End-to-End FPS

-For each configuration there are two settings, one is SW is run sequentially, which will result in lower FPS, and another is that SW is run on ROS, which can enable parallelized pipelined computations and reach higher FPS.
-The below FPSs do not contain image loading time since we preload the image before running.
+The results do not include the image loading time since that's a one-time cost; we preload the images before running.

-(1) Pipeline with: Projection → Len Correction → Ellipsoid prediction → Color optimizer (w/o Ellipsoid prediction).
 FPS is measured under a 1080x960 image.

+(1) Pipeline with: Projection → Lens Correction → Ellipsoid prediction → Color optimizer (w/o Ellipsoid prediction).

 | Config          | Squential SW (pipeline only \| whole loop w. display)
 |:-----------------:|:-------------:|